fjrefluxx/DTN7-ESP/README.md

 ## Supported LoRa Hardware
 [RadioLib](https://github.com/jgromes/RadioLib) is used for the interaction with the LoRa modem.
 Compatibility with **SX1276 LoRa modules** has been tested.
-Other LoRa modules supported by RadioLib should be compatible but were not tested.
+Other LoRa modules supported by RadioLib should be compatible, but were not tested.

 > [!WARNING]
 > The LoRa CLA is only supported on classical ESP32, as the SPI hardware interaction differs between ESP32 types.